Get Your Sunglasses: This Is The #1 Bestselling Highlighter In The U.S.

 Advertisement

-As a mixed-race woman of color, this is something that means a lot more to me than just being another pretty powder.
+As a mixed-race woman of colour, this is something that means a lot more to me than just being another pretty powder.
 My skin falls into the light-medium range, but my undertones are textbook olive; anything too pearly or silver-flecked immediately reads as Chalktown, U.S.A. — not exactly a great look.
 My personal go-to shades are Opal, a neutral gold that looks incredible on medium and tan skin, and its most iconic shade, Champagne Pop.
-(The latter of which recently inspired a brand new, limited-edition collection featuring a body highlighting stick, illuminating drops, and shimmery loose powder.
 Here's to having our glowiest summer yet.

 Advertisement